Surprisingly Simple Home Improvements That Add the Most Value

 And we quickly discovered that all home improvements are not created equal.

-“Some updates don’t necessarily increase the value, even though they might cause a home to sell quicker and show better,” says Joan Cota, a Real Estate Agent with RE/MAX Professionals, Inc.
+“Some updates don’t necessarily increase the value, even though they might cause a home to sell quicker and show better,” says Brad Nelson, a Real Estate Agent with Berkshire Hathaway HomeServices Sioux Falls Real Estate.

 Home improvement projects like a new roof, driveway, air conditioner, furnace — these are types of expensive renovations you might be surprised to hear don’t really move the price needle.
-Rather, they're just considered normal, wear-and-tear maintenance of a home.
+Rather, they're just considered normal, wear-and-tear maintenance of a home, however, they do make buyers feel more comfortable with the home.

-“Sellers shouldn’t always expect a dollar-for-dollar return on these kind of updates," Cota says.
+“Sellers shouldn’t always expect a dollar-for-dollar return on these kind of updates," Nelson says.

 Don't throw in the hammer just yet, though!
-Because when it comes to low-cost upgrades that will increase the value of your home, Cota has plenty of suggestions:
+Because when it comes to low-cost upgrades that will increase the value of your home, Nelson has plenty of suggestions:

 Quick Home Improvements That Add the Most Value